KarenStole/Mobile-Challenge-Mooveit/README.md

 ### 3. Movie reviews
 Users should be able to see a list of user reviews for a specific movie.

+**List all the users reviews about the movie.
+**The API dose not provide user avatar/photo to be shown, instead i select a default image

 - API endpoint: https://developers.themoviedb.org/3/movies/get-movie-reviews
 - Design reference (available on assets folder):